0dm/DS3DebugFPS/README.md

 # Is it safe to use online?
 Yes, there's a very low chance that this bans.
+2020/8/1: Users have reported that the mod is safe to use online without penalization, but please use it at your own discretion!

 # Borderless
 This will not work in full screen mode, you will need to be in windowed mode (manually set it in game).
 This DLL will attempt to fullscreen the game in borderless window mode - it will fit screen too!